 There are multiple treatment options for HS, but they do not have to include antibiotics or Accutane.
 We acknowledge that there are alternative and natural treatments for Hidradenitis Suppurativa and we are working on covering that information in another article.
 This article focuses on mainstream treatment.

-We understand that in most countries, including the US and UK, antibiotics and Accutane may be the first treatments offered for HS, but please remember it is your body and your choice.
+We understand that in most countries, including the US and UK, antibiotics and Accutane may be the first treatments offered for HS.
 Neither antibiotics or Accutane should be taken long term.
-Please review the suggestions below which may be an option for you or present options you may not have been made aware of in the past.
+Please review the treatment suggestions below which may present options you may not have been aware of in the past.

 These are also known as kenalog, triamcinolone and kenacort injections.
 These injections are done directly into your affected HS areas.